 CHRISTMAS EVE SERVICE:

-Please join us for a family-inclusive candlelight Christmas Eve service on Saturday, Dec.
+Please join us for a family-inclusive candlelight Christmas Eve service on Sunday, Dec.
 24th at 5pm.
 We’ll be meeting at our regular worship home (Boulder Adventist Church, 345 Mapleton Avenue).
-There will be NO worship service on Sunday, Christmas Day, but we hope you’ll follow along with this Christmas Day devotional.
+There will be a regular worship service that Sunday morning, Christmas eve.

 The word “advent” means coming or arrival.
 From the Latin adventus, this wintry season, celebrated for the four weeks preceding Christmas since the 10th century (so we’ve only been doing this for a millennium!) recalls both the ancient longing for the Messiah and looks forward to his promise to come again.
 As the beginning of the liturgical year and traditionally celebrated by Advent calendars and wreaths, liturgical decorations and even fasting, it’s a period of expectant waiting, and a rich season in which to begin or renew a life of Christian spiritual practices.
 It is a time to connect to our longings, desires, hope, and expectation.